Atlantis (Marvel Comics)

 Atlantis is a fictional location appearing in American comic books published by Marvel Comics.
 It is based on the mythical island of Atlantis first mentioned in Plato's initial dialogue the Timaeus, written c.
 360 BC.
 In the Marvel Universe, Atlantis was a small continent (about the same size as modern Australia) with many human settlements.
 Over 21,000 years ago, an event called the "Great Cataclysm" caused it to be submerged into the sea.

+Atlantis is a powerful and technologically advanced nation despite its underwater location.
+The kingdom's ruler, Namor, has served as both an ally and an adversary to various characters throughout the Marvel Universe.
+Willing to take extreme measures to protect his kingdom and the oceans, Namor has fought both alongside and against the Avengers.